RGLab/flowCore/README.md

 NEWS
 =====
+`spillover_ng` has been moved to the `flowStats` package to eliminate a dependency due needed for pregating. `spillover_match` has been added in `flowCore` to still provide the simplified matching functionality.

 We have a new spillover method `spillover_ng` that provides a simplified API.
 Matching between single stained controls and channels is provided via a csv file that maps filenames to channels.